About

 - enhancing Interpretable AI systems performance so that one does not have to give up model interpretation to get accurate outputs

-In the last two years I manly focused on the study of Many-Valued Multi-Modal Logics and their algebraic counterpart, contributing to the development of a reasoning tool based on the analytic tableaux technique to check for satisfiability and vadility of formulae in these logics (actually, a many-valued relaxation of these problems).
+In the last years, I mainly focused on the study of Many-Valued Multi-Modal Logics and their algebraic counterpart, contributing to the development of a reasoning tool based on the analytic tableaux technique to check for satisfiability and vadility of formulae in these logics (actually, a many-valued relaxation of these problems).

 I am also a Computer Scientist, so (almost) all of my work is (or will be) implemented as well.
 In the last years, I became very fond of the Julia programming language, and I have been contributing to the development of the Sole.jl ecosystem, a framework for symbolic, transparent, and interpretable machine learning.
 Specifically, my main contributions have been on the Many-Valued Logic support of SoleLogics.jl, a Julia package for computational logic providing easy manipulation of propositional and (multi-)modal logics, logical formulas and interpretations, as well as algorithms for finite model checking, and on the development of SoleReasoners.jl, a Julia package providing a sat solver and an automatic theorem prover based on analytic tableau technique for Propositional, (Multi-)Modal, Many-Valued, and Many-Valued (Multi-)Modal Logics.